grafana/tempo/example/docker-compose/loki/readme.md

 ```

 At this point, the following containers should be spun up -
-If your docker-compose shows column "Name" like "loki-loki-1", you'd better modify the "container_name" correspondingly in step 3's query words.
+Note: if docker-compose shows a column "Name" like "loki-loki-1", you will need to modify the "container_name" correspondingly in step 3.

 ```console
 docker-compose ps